Niels Benedikter

 Fisica Matematica 3 (Meccanica Quantistica), Milan, Spring 2024

 Seconda parte del corso di Fisica Matematica 3.
-(Prima parte: Meccanica Statistica con il Prof. Vieri Mastropietro.)
+(Prima parte: Meccanica Statistica, Prof. Vieri Mastropietro.)

 • Lunedì, 15 aprile: esperimenti del tipo Stern-Gerlach